KBrian85/alx-pre_course/README.md

-My first readme with updates
+My first readme with update